Gratuity Calculator

 • Select Act-Covered or Not Covered

-• (Optional) Mark Government Employee for tax result
+• (Optional) Select Government Employee for tax benefit calculation

 Frequently Asked Questions about Gratuity